Howard women rally past Incarnate Word for first NCAA tournament win

 “My shots weren’t falling,” Fort-Davis said.
 “So I knew I had to keep shooting them, and I do excel on crashing the boards.
 So if they didn’t go in, I just had to go crash and do what I’m good at.”

 The Bison opened the fourth on a 12-4 run.
-It was a one-possession game in the final minutes, but Fort-Davis had two key layups to boost the offense.
+It was a one-possession game in the final minutes, but Fort-Davis had two key layups to boost the Bison.

-Finally, when the clock showed only zeros, this Bison team had a place in program history.
+Finally, when the clock showed only zeros, this Howard team had a place in program history.

 “We’ve built a foundation over the past years that I’ve been here, and that’s what I came here to do,” Grace said.
 “I came here to compete for conference championships and make a run in the NCAA tournament.
 That’s what we talk about.
 That’s what I tell recruits.
 That’s what we talk to our players about.
 The future, I think, is in a great place.”